MicrosoftDocs/power-platform/power-platform/alm/run-pipeline.md

 The **Pipelines** page in the **Solutions** area displays all deployment activity for the current pipeline and solution.

-Select a pipeline to view more detail and error information if there was a failure.
+Select a pipeline, then **Run history** to view more detail and error information if there was a failure.
 :::image type="content" source="media/pipeline-monitoring.png" alt-text="Monitoring a pipeline":::

 ## Next steps